ufuksfk/ufuksnotes/content/Highlights/Articles/The History of Money How Currency Evolved From Pelts to Paper.md

   Pawnbrokers — They functioned similarly to modern-day pawnshops, offering temporary loans in exchange for personal property.
   Money-changers — These citizens charged a fee to exchange currencies.
   Merchant bankers — At the top of the social classes, these wealthy citizens offered loans from either personal funds or from partners’ funds.
-- In [[1816]], [[gold]] became the standard of value in England.
+- In [[1816]], [[Gold]] became the standard of value in England.
 Each bank note represented a certain amount of gold, so only a limited number of bank notes could be printed.
 This gave previously unbacked currency some semblance of value and stability.
 By [[1900]], the [[USA]] had followed suit with the Gold Standard Act.
 While the gold standard would slowly fade out of usage by the [[1970s]], the gold standard played an important role in the history of U.S. money.
 -
 - **Sourcing**
   • *The origin of coins and paper money.* [*Forms of money | Smithsonian*](https://americanhistory.si.edu/the-value-of-money/origins-money/forms-money) *(March 2023)*